Batory Foods – Part 2

 The two spurs into the facility are on the right of the branch.
 The spur upper left is for another business.
 Of note the branch goes around the corner and ends.

 Outside the facility, where the two tank cars sit there may well be unloading pipes through the wall of the building.
 They all appear to be AAR Type T (Tank) cars of class T105.
 In the video I can see NATX 190064 specifically.
-This car is a Because the primary business of the Batory group is sweeteners and so on, it is likely that the short tank cars are carrying corn syrup (HFCS) or something similar.
+Because the primary business of the Batory group is sweeteners and so on, it is likely that the short tank cars are carrying corn syrup (HFCS) or something similar.
 If you intend to model the location I’d suggest adding steam lines at the unloading point to allow for operations in the cold Illinois winters.

 Image 3: A close up of the external unloading point